 For that reason, we’ve compiled the 101 best tips for clear skin below—so you don’t have to spend all of your free time scouring articles trying to figure out what’s real and what’s not.
+And trust us, with a little TLC, the skin of your dreams can be very real.

 101. For bad acne marks, a chemical peel can help to reduce or eliminate the discoloration of skin.